GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + **see** the blood red crystals that casts light in technicolor crimson.
 + **hear** the tinkling of condensation landing on crystals, the echoes of a fight further down the caves.
 + **taste** the iron of old, old blood on your tounge as you breathe.
 * The Mouse Hero **Fitsz Willoughby-Bough** was sneaking through the caves when he was discovered, and is now fending off a trio of Dog Knights.
+They will recognize DEATH and the quest they are on, but be understandably wary of the cats.
+They will draw steel against them only if honor demands it, and otherwise be happy to trade.
+Seeks a caged mantis, a single coin of gold, or a spirit lantern.
+Knows the Ouroboros has an excellent wine cellar, where the profane devices The Incomplete Man requires to live are kept.

 ## The Verdant Blade
 _Coming Soon_